There are many reasons why I believe in gelatin for gut healing.

 Have you ever made a batch of my incredible bone broth?
 Of course you have.
 But here is a common question/complaint I get,

 After I made your bone broth, I put it in the fridge because there was so much leftover.
 When I woke up in the morning to make a cup, I was so grossed out.
 There was a huge layer of fat sitting on top.
 Is that normal?

 The answer is this: Yes, it’s normal.
 Yes, you should use it.
-And yes, it’s where a lot of the broth “magic” is hidden.
+And yes, this is the broth “magic.”
 (Also, vegetable broth does not have this, which is – in my opinion – 99% why it lacks flavor.
 Fat = flavor, mmmmmkay?)
 The only caveat to this is if you are not using super high-quality meat and bones because then the (new-ish) fear is that your broth could be hurting you more than helping.

 According to the Townsend Letter (which is highly respected),

 It (gelatin) is usually encountered in powdered form, but gelatin also describes the collagen extracted into broth.
 Properly prepared broth will gel, just like Jell-O, when cooled, because collagen is rubbery and flexible.
-Webster’s Dictionary defines gelatin as “the…substance extracted by boiling bones, hoofs, and animal tissues.”16 Since collagen is present in both bone and cartilage, it can be extracted from either of the two connective tissues and be labeled as gelatin.
+Webster’s Dictionary defines gelatin as “the…substance extracted by boiling bones, hoofs, and animal tissues.”
+Since collagen is present in both bone and cartilage, it can be extracted from either of the two connective tissues and be labeled as gelatin.